pyzahl/SoFiMagic/README.md

 ## DOFF (Display Off) ##
 EXPERIMENTAL/TETSING -- DO NOT SELECT.
 Turn the display off between each shot.
 This doesn't change the battery consumption but it can be healthy for the display when taking very long time lapses.

+## Running it ##
+After checking and adjusting the settings, activate the Start button.
+The following screen will show a live view and shooting stats with time to next shot/phase and current time.

+Pause/abort shooting via Menu button.
+WARNING: Try to avoid pushign the button whil shooting / saving images is in progress -- may cause issues.
+Known bug.

+## Restaring it while the Eclipse is in progress ##
+YES, you can restart it any time and it will catch up to the correct point in time to continue!
+Still be cautious here, not extensive tested at this time.

 ## AUTO CREATED CONFIGURATION FILE and APP + SHOOTING LOG
 The XML example below is auto created on first app start on SD Card as SOFIMAGI/SOFIPRG.XML.